 Canada proudly declares itself as a leading state in the implementation of digital transformation across Government departments.
-It has been driving the global change approach to digital transformation, which includes being a leading member of the Open Government Partnership with 75 nations, to realise action plans to incorporate multiple nations.
-The Governments' 2022 digital ambition document is bold, setting tangible objectives for pan-Government departments, as well as providing comprehensive frameworks which closely replicate models used across industry and other nation's governments.
-Canada has been serious about its digital transformation intent for several years but despite this, the CAF released its first ever Digital Campaign Plan in 2022.
-While the delayed response is unclear, it indicates either a possible disconnect between senior Government departments, a realisation in the time it takes to establish then implement a digital strategy, or perhaps the reality that the Department of National Defence poses more complex challenges compared to other government departments such as the Department of Transport.
+It has been driving the global change approach to digital transformation, which includes being a leading member of the Open Government Partnership with 75 nations, to realise action plans to incorporate multiple nations.5 The Governments' 2022 digital ambition document is bold, setting tangible objectives for pan-Government departments, as well as providing comprehensive frameworks which closely replicate models used across industry and other nation's governments.
+Although Canada has been serious about its digital transformation intent for several years, the CAF only released its first ever Digital Campaign Plan in 2022.7 While the delayed response is unclear, it indicates either a possible disconnect between senior Government departments, a realisation in the time it takes to establish then implement a digital strategy, or perhaps the reality that the Department of National Defence poses more complex challenges compared to other government departments such as the Department of Transport.
 The Governments intent from the strategy is ambitious and addresses concerns such as infrastructure investment and an ability to generate digital literacy.
-However, the Government strategy does not identify any linkages between the advantages of digital transformation in addressing potential national security threats, missing an opportunity to emphasise the need for a pan-government digital strategy.
-This is in contrast with the UK's Government Digital Strategy, last released in 2022, which specifies national security is reliant upon, and instrumental to, the harmonious evolution of digital transformation and technology.
-So, while the Government of Canada has invigorated its digital agenda, it has potentially missed an opportunity to starkly reiterate the importance of addressing security threats to its population using the common understanding of digital transformation to begin to mitigate them.
-The Government of Canada's agenda should thus offer the CAF an opportunity to use digital transformation to frame global trend security in an easily relatable manner for
+8 The Government strategy does not however identify any linkages between the advantages of digital transformation in addressing potential national security threats, missing an opportunity to emphasise the need for a pan-government digital strategy.
+This is in contrast with the UK's Government Digital Strategy, last released in 2022, which specifies national security is reliant upon, and instrumental to. the harmonious evolution of digital transformation and technology.
+So, while the Government of Canada has invigorated its digital agenda, it has potentially missed an opportunity to starkly reiterate the importance of addressing security threats to its population using the common understanding of digital transformation to begin to mitigate these threats.
+The Government of Canada's agenda should thus offer the CAF an opportunity to use digital transformation to frame global trend security in an easily

-&lt;sup>5 Treasury Board of Canada Secretariat, "Digital Operations Strategy 2021 - 2024," Government of Canada website, dated 2021, Digital Operations Strategic Plan: 2021-2024 - Canada.ca.
+Treasury Board of Canada Secretariat, "Digital Operations Strategy 2021 - 2024," Government of Canada website, dated 2021, Digital Operations Strategic Plan: 2021-2024 - Canada.ca.

-&lt;sup>6 Treasury Board of Canada Secretariat, "Digital Ambition 2022," Government of Canada website, dated 2022, Canada's Digital Ambition 2022 - Canada.ca.
+Treasury Board of Canada Secretariat, "Digital Ambition 2022," Government of Canada website, dated 2022, Canada's Digital Ambition 2022 - Canada.ca.

-&lt;sup>7 Department of National Defence, "Canadian Armed Forces Digital Campaign Plan," Government of Canada website, dated January 2023, CAF\Digital\Campaign\Plan.pdf (canada.ca).
+Department of National Defence, "Canadian Armed Forces Digital Campaign Plan," Government of Canada website, dated January 2023, CAF_Digital_Campaign_Plan.pdf (canada.ca).

-&lt;sup>8 Treasury Board of Canada Secretariat, "Digital Ambition 2022."
+8 Treasury Board of Canada Secretariat, "Digital Ambition 2022."

-&lt;sup>9 UK Department of Digital, Culture, Media and Sport, "UK Digital Strategy," UK Government website, dated 04 October 2022, UK Digital Strategy - GOV.UK (www.gov.uk).
+9 UK Department of Digital, Culture, Media and Sport, "UK Digital Strategy," UK Government website, dated 04 October 2022, UK Digital Strategy - GOV.UK (www.gov.uk).

-the population, whilst providing benefits to the delivery of its capability through advocation of digital literacy.
+relatable manner for its population, whilst providing benefits to the delivery of its capability through advocation of digital literacy.